swami701/image-classification-grab-ai-sea-challenge/README.md

 NOTE: Here I've used PORT variable as 5000

-### Example executions for app
+### Test the app
-Once the docker container is up

-Below commands can be used to check whether docker is up and running
+- Below commands can be used to check whether docker is up and running
 ```
 ➜  image-classification-grab-ai-sea-challenge git:(master) docker ps

 ```

+- Once the docker container is up and running.
+Image classification can be tested.

 **Health Check**
 ```